ershaw67/alrahi-custom-suite/README.md

 ### Custom Odoo Suite
-Blueprint Package for Enterprise Customization  This repository serves as a technical demo for customizing Odoo using Python-based model  and XML view definitions.
+Blueprint Package for Enterprise Customization,
+This repository serves as a technical demo for customizing Odoo using Python-based model  and XML view definitions.
 ### Core Architecture
 Module Logic: Developed for Odoo 17.0+ using the native Python framework.
 Frontend Design: XML-based